-Working with a group of people to accomplish structured outcomes previously agreed with a manager can be a daunting task.
+Working with a group of people to accomplish structured outcomes can be daunting.
 This is especially true when there are strong opposing views or a lack of communication (and listening!) in the group.
 I used to facilitate many sessions for a large global company and worked with a few colleagues who did similar work in other regions.
 The resource I am sharing contain tips received from my colleagues when I got started as a facilitator years ago.
 In turn, I have made it available to other new facilitators that I have encountered over the years.
 Now you can also benefit from this. (see inserts below)

 Some assumptions made for these to be relevant:

 - As facilitator your workshop/session is part of a process.
 The session includes exercises designed to produce outcomes that would benefit the team.
 There is at least one (could be more) manager who have a vested interest in a successful outcome and who will also attend your session.
 These same managers are aware of the team and session process and have provided input to you in terms of their vision and needs from the process.
 Note: there may be more than one manager if you are facilitating a group process involving members of a client organization too and which may also be attended by the manager from the client organization.

 - Your role is to facilitate the agreed process and to re-agree next steps should the process somehow not be able to continue as planned or new information/changes trigger you to recognize that a change in timing/agenda should be considered.

 - Ask open-ended questions

 - Do a poll – where by raising hands people have to vote for one idea vs one or more other ideas